🧠 Should Pianists STILL Perform From Memory?

 Dear Friends,

-Before we get started: I've been developing a listening series called Piano Lit: a self-guided mini-course delivered as a weekly email over six weeks.
+Before we get started: I've developed a listening series called Piano Lit: a self-guided mini-course delivered as a weekly email over six weeks.

-Each week will contain links to performances of several pieces for piano arranged around a particular theme, with historical background and commentary on what to listen for.
+Each week contains links to performances of several pieces for piano arranged around a particular theme, with historical background and commentary on what to listen for.
 It's designed to help you get more familiar with a range of piano music and deepen your listening habit.
+You can check it out here.

 Anyway, a reader sent me a link to this NPR interview with pianist Simone Dinnerstein.
 In the interview, Dinnerstein talks openly about dealing with extreme performance anxiety caused by performing without music.
 Her panic attacks got so bad that she finally started using an iPad during performances.